PowerShell Script

-Function to calculate the start (host min) and end (host max) addresses from the Gateway and Subnet
+Use this function to calculate the start (host min) and end (host max) addresses from the provided Gateway and Subnet Mask.

 #Mask